Last updated on July 31st, 2022 at 10:54 am

-We got the food storage covered I think, don’t we?
-What I struggle with more is getting the kids to eat healthy food on a regular basis.
-My younger son is good about eating fruit and veggies but my older son now tells me he “doesn’t like” basically everything that isn’t junk food.
-I limit what they get that is not healthy (I’m not a total buzz kill) but convincing an almost 7 year old that they need to eat more healthy things is not always easy.
-Creativity comes in to play and I often rely on my awesome smoothie making skills to sneak some kale or spinach into them.
+Now that we’ve got the food storage covered, I think, don’t we?
+I struggle with getting the kids to eat healthy after-school snacks.
+My younger son is good about eating fruit and veggies, but my older son now tells me he “doesn’t like” everything that isn’t junk food.
+I limit what they get that is not healthy (I’m not a total buzz kill) but convincing an almost 7-year-old that they need to eat more healthy things is not always easy.
+Creativity comes into play, and I often rely on my awesome smoothie-making skills to sneak some kale or spinach into them.
 But I think teaching kids about eating healthy is important too – instead of just tricking them.

-Frozen pancakes: My kids eat them right out of the freezer.
-I think this is weird but they have always done it.
-So I make batches of healthy pancakes by adding ground flax meal, bananas, chia seeds, and yum them up with vanilla and cinnamon.
-I make them small and they snack on them when they’re hungry.
-This actually works out well because they don’t need the syrup which is delicious, but just added sugar.
+- Frozen pancakes: My kids eat them right out of the freezer.
+I think this is weird, but they have always done it.
+So I make batches of healthy pancakes by adding ground flax meal, bananas, and chia seeds, and yum them up with vanilla and cinnamon.
+I make them small, and they snack on them when hungry.
+This works out well because they don’t need the delicious syrup but just added sugar.

-Cheese and fruit: We cut up low fat cheese and keep in the fridge or snacking.
-Paired with a sliced apple or some berries this ties them over until dinner.
+- Cheese and fruit: We cut up low-fat cheese and keep it in the fridge or snacking.
+Paired with a sliced apple or some berries, this ties them over until dinner.
 Some days almond butter makes an appearance instead of cheese.

-Smoothies: I purchased a Blendtec blender in June and it’s the most used and loved appliance in my house.
-I blend fruit, almond milk and greek yogurt, sneaking in something like chia seeds, walnuts or spinach and you’ve got a power packed snack.
+- Smoothies: I purchased a Blendtec blender in June, and it’s my house’s most used and loved appliance.
+I blend fruit, almond milk, and greek yogurt, sneaking in something like chia seeds, walnuts, or spinach, and you’ve got a power-packed snack.

-Trina suggests “An apple sandwich.
-Remove the core, cut the apple in bagel like slices and put on peanut butter, honey, brie or goat cheese, nut/chocolate spread or whatever they like and sprinkle with sesame or pumpkin seeds.” – Love this idea because the kids will think it’s fun and it’s not a ton of work.
+- Apple Sandwich: our reader Trina suggests, “An apple sandwich.
+Remove the core, cut the apple into bagel-like slices, and put on peanut butter, honey, brie or goat cheese, nut/chocolate spread, or whatever they like and sprinkle with sesame or pumpkin seeds.” – Love this idea because the kids will think it’s fun and it’s not a ton of work.

-Lisa says “I’ve had dinner ready at 3:30!
-Especially if its in the crock pot.
+- Eating Dinner After School: our reader Lisa says, “I’ve had dinner ready at 3:30!
+Especially if it is in the crock pot.
 Snacks later on in the evening.”
-I think this is pretty brilliant if you don’t need to wait for your significant other to get home for dinner.
-Might as well just feed them a healthy meal when they get home while they’re actually hungry.
+This is brilliant if you don’t need to wait for your significant other to get home for dinner.
+You might as well just feed them a healthy meal when they get home while hungry.
 You might get more healthy food in them this way anyway!

 Websites for good snack ideas: